 Did you know that August is Women in Translation Month?
 If you’re wondering what that means, let me explain.
 Women in Translation Month is a month to highlight translated works by female writers.
 In the world of literary translation, women are seriously underrepresented.

 How underrepresented?
 You’re probably familiar with the statistic that only about 3% of published works in the US and the UK are translated from other languages.
 Well, of that 3%, only about 30% of new translations into English are books by women writers.
 Books by female authors are translated at a lower rate around the world, even in Europe.

-With that in mind, here are 9 books to read for women in translation month.
+With that in mind, a few years ago we recommended 9 books to read for women in translation month.
+Now, we’ve updated this post to add 6 more recommendations for your reading pleasure, for a total of 15 recommended books.
 Read the ones that pique your interest and you’ll soon start to wonder what else you’re missing out on!

 Kalpa Imperial: The Greatest Empire That Never Was

 In a 2016 interview, Meytal Radzinski, the scholar behind Women in Translation Month, called this book her “go-to first choice for just about any type of favourite book these days!
 It’s such a special book, gorgeously written and so utterly magical.”